Computer Science, Population and Public Health Sciences, Sociology, and Spatial Sciences

 The launch of the Spatial Sciences Institute on July 1st, 2010 followed several years of planning and the goal was to create a nimble, outward looking academic unit that could seize a number of opportunities to build a series of interdisciplinary academic degree programs and then create the technological and intellectual base to support these programs.

 I next started thinking about and planning an interdisciplinary Geodesign B.S. degree program.
 Encouraged by the success of our online programs and realizing that geographic information science (and my own work for that matter) had spent too much time and effort describing what was wrong with the world, I started looking at how geographic information science could support building solutions.
 I was lucky enough to attend a presentation by Carl Steinitz at Esri in 2011 and this got me thinking about what one would need to do to create undergraduate degree programs that would position students at the intersection of spatial, design, and planning with a focus on problem-solving.
-The B.S. in Geodesign and B.S. in Global Geodesign degrees launched in 2014 and 2019, respectively draw on classes from architecture, planning and the spatial sciences, and represent the first degrees of their kind in the world.
+The B.S. in Geodesign and B.S. in Global Geodesign degrees launched in 2014 and 2019, respectively draw on classes from architecture, urban planning and the spatial sciences, and represent the first degrees of their kind in the world.

 The motivating concept was simple.
 The School of Architecture would lead the design elements of the program, the Price School of Public Policy would provide the planning frameworks around which both collective and individual action (creativity) occur, and the USC Spatial Sciences Institute would provide the stage on which scientific knowledge is gathered and assembled to address the opportunities at hand.
 The student response has been fantastic and we now graduate 10-15 geodesign majors per year.
 Like our GIST graduates, the Geodesign graduates have quickly found their way to novel graduate programs or leadership positions in government agencies and urban design firms.
 The future is promising as we work to build meaningful collaborations with colleagues in Amsterdam University College and Peking University.